 Eligibility for Work and Holiday arrangements in other countries

-If you want to travel under Work and Holiday arrangements to Argentina, Bangladesh, Chile, Hungary, Indonesia, Luxembourg, Malaysia, Peru, Poland, Portugal, San Marino, Singapore, Slovak Republic, Slovenia, Spain, Thailand, Turkey, Uruguay or Vietnam, there are additional eligibility requirements.
+If you want to travel under Work and Holiday arrangements to Argentina, Chile, Czech Republic, Hungary, Indonesia, Luxembourg, Malaysia, Peru, Poland, Portugal, San Marino, Singapore, Slovak Republic, Slovenia, Spain, Thailand, Turkey, Uruguay or Vietnam, there are additional eligibility requirements.
 These include, but are not limited to:

 - a letter from the Australian Government supporting the application (for certain countries only, see below)